 Building female bathing areas, and installing solar street lights, also helps the many women and children living in the camps to maintain good hygiene.
 This is even more important now that coronavirus has reached the camps.

 The Rohingya are a predominantly Muslim ethnic group that has lived for centuries in Myanmar’s Rakhine region, making up roughly 2 per cent of the population.

 What is the Catholic Church saying about the Rohingya Crisis?

-The Catholic Church in Myanmar and Bangladesh, are urging all parties to this crisis to come together to seek a peaceful solution.
+The Catholic Church is urging all parties to this crisis to come together to seek a peaceful solution.
 They are also urging the international community to do all that they can in getting humanitarian aid to where it is needed most.